roytanck/sudoku-solver-rust/README.md

 `--benchmark [number]` solves the same puzzle multiple times and provides some statistics.

+`--threads [number]` sets the number of CPU threads to use when benchmarking.

 ### Examples

 Solve the Sudoku in extreme.txt and display input, solution and statisitics: